 Cefmof, or the Central Finland Mobility Foundation, is an independent, non-profit foundation established by the City of Jyväskylä, the TOYOTA GAZOO Racing World Rally Team, and the Toyota Mobility Foundation.
 Cefmof supports carbon neutrality goals by carrying out practical experiments and developing solutions together with its partners.
 Hydrogen is one of the foundation's key focus areas.
 Cefmof wants to help people understand the practical possibilities of hydrogen and support its integration into everyday life by sharing information, making hydrogen something you can experience, and providing inspiring experiences.

-Welcome to the Japan Airlines stand to fly paper airplanes and ask about traveling to Japan!
+Welcome to the Japan Airlines booth to fly origami planes, experience virtual reality, and ask about traveling to Japan!

-Come try making two different types of paper airplanes – we will guide you step by step.
-You can also test how well your airplane flies on the spot.
+Come try your hand at crafting two different types of origami planes—we will guide you step by step.
+You can also test right on the spot to see how well your creation flies.
 This activity is perfect for crafters of all ages!

-Do you need tips for your vacation plans?
-Ask us about traveling to Japan as well as domestic destinations within Japan!
+Need tips for your holiday plans?
+Feel free to ask us about traveling to Japan, as well as great domestic destinations within the country!